-A key aspect concerning mesothelioma is latency period.
-Similarly to the other diseases stemming from asbestos exposure, it usually takes several decades for this cancer to set in.
-Mesothelioma occurs in 20 to 50 years from the first asbestos exposure.
-The reason for this long latency period pertains to the way cancer develops once asbestos fibers become lodged in the lining of the lungs.
-Although they are carcinogenic and very irritating to internal tissue, asbestos fibers produce inflammation and scarring gradually.
-Over time, these symptoms will give way to malignant tumors, which indicates the onset of mesothelioma.
-After the onset per se, cancer tends to progress very rapidly and while mesothelioma advances, it also becomes more and more resistant to treatment.
-Consequently, timely detection is critical and can improve prognosis to a great extent.
+Similar to other diseases caused by asbestos exposure, it usually takes several decades for mesothelioma to occur.
+The reason for this long latency period pertains to the way cancer develops once asbestos fibers become lodged in the outer lining of the lungs.
+Although they are very irritating to tissue, asbestos fibers produce inflammation and scarring gradually.
+Over time, these symptoms may give way to malignant tumors.
+After the onset, cancer tends to progress very rapidly, and while mesothelioma advances, it also becomes more and more resistant to treatment.

-Unfortunately, only a small portion of mesothelioma patients are diagnosed when their cancer is in early stages, hence the poor prognosis associated with this disease.
-The average life expectancy for mesothelioma is 12 months.
+Unfortunately, the vast majority of people receive their diagnosis when mesothelioma is too advanced to respond to treatment.
 Roughly 55% of patients survive longer than 6 months, whereas barely 35% of them live for more than one year.
-As people suffering from it rarely experience symptoms, mesothelioma is typically discovered in severe stages, when treatment is no longer effective.
-However, it is important to keep in mind that early diagnosis can prolong survival considerably, as well as lead to a more favorable prognosis.
-For this reason, if you have a history of occupational asbestos exposure, we strongly encourage you to undergo a screening test annually, which – in the regrettable event that you develop mesothelioma – will help your physician detect it on time.
+It is important to know that early diagnosis can prolong survival considerably and also lead to a more favorable prognosis.
+For this reason, if you have a history of asbestos exposure, we advise you to undergo a medical test annually, which – in the regrettable event that you develop mesothelioma – will help your physician detect it on time.